 At this stage, your Instructor will not be critical of how you shoot but obviously will stop you if there is a potentially dangerous situation brewing.

-We will introduce a couple of what are known as range commands.
+At this juncture, we will introduce a couple of what are known as range commands for you.
 There is a full section on Ranges as part of Day 3 though.